Noaht8/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - `realloc`
 ## Additional Resources
 - [Practical use of MALLOC in C - Dynamic Memory Allocation](https://www.youtube.com/watch?v=OUdpPq07yPU)
+## Learning Objectives
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), **without the help of Google:**
 ## Directory Contents
 ___